 Make sure your device's operating system, browser, plug-ins, and programs are up-to-date.
 Here are some tips to keep up-to-date:

 Programs and apps: Check with the manufacturer or app store to look for updates

 Browsers and plug-ins: Try using a website like whatismybrowser.com to see if your browser and plug-ins are up-to-date

-CenturyLink takes your Internet safety and enjoyment seriously.
-While CenturyLink offers security software to our Internet customers, the best protection begins with reading and understanding the risks and benefits to the Internet.
-The combination of good judgment and general security education serve as the strongest foundation for the most enjoyable Internet experience.
+CenturyLink takes your internet safety and enjoyment seriously.
+While CenturyLink offers security software to our internet customers, the best protection begins with reading and understanding the risks and benefits of the internet.
+The combination of good judgment and general security education serve as the strongest foundation for the most enjoyable internet experience.

 Occasionally legitimate software is modified to house badware and made available for download on third party sites.
 An example of this would be software from the Mozilla Foundation (Firefox, Thunderbird, etc.).
 The safest way to obtain software is to download software from the source.

 Sometimes companies offer "Trial Software" or beta versions of their pay-for software that may expire after a set time or be limited in functionality.
 Some of this is legitimate, but some will deliver badware or extra items that the user did not agree to.
 Do research on the software package online to see what others who have tried it are saying about it.
 There are many online sites where users report malicious software packages.

 What is phishing?
 Phishing is a way of attempting to acquire information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.